-Then there are those people who think that if you sneeze three times in a row you’ll receive a gift, or that you should say something like “to your health,” each time someone have this violent expulsion of air.
+Then there are those people who think that if you sneeze three times in a row you’ll receive a gift, or that you should say something like “bless you” each time someone has this violent expulsion of air.

 Is it a bad idea to swallow a sneeze?Holding back a sneeze is a common thing we do to keep from embarrassing ourselves by walking around and spreading saliva and germs everywhere.
 Maybe when you were little someone told you it was rude, or you just don’t like how it feels to sneeze.

 However, studies have shown that preventing that force of air from being released can actually be harmful for your health.